zchee/golang-wiki/Modules.md

 > "If an old package and a new package have the same import path,
 > the new package must be backwards compatible with the old package."

-Recall [semantic versioning](https://semver.org/) requires a major version change when a v1 or higher package makes a backwards incompatible change.
-The result of following both the import compatibility rule and semantic versioning is called _semantic import versioning_, where the major version is included in the import path — this ensures the import path changes any time the major version increments due to a break in compatibility.
+Recall [semver](https://semver.org/) requires a major version change when a v1 or higher package makes a backwards incompatible change.
+The result of following both the import compatibility rule and semver is called _Semantic Import Versioning_, where the major version is included in the import path — this ensures the import path changes any time the major version increments due to a break in compatibility.

-As a result of semantic import versioning, code opting in to Go modules **must comply with these rules**:
+As a result of Semantic Import Versioning, code opting in to Go modules **must comply with these rules**:
-* Follow [semantic versioning](https://semver.org/) (with tags such as `v1.2.3`).
+* Follow [semver](https://semver.org/) (with tags such as `v1.2.3`).
-* If the module is version v2 or higher, the major version of the module _must_ be included in both the module path in the `go.mod` file (e.g., `module example.com/my/mod/v2`) and the package import path (e.g., `import "example.com/my/mod/v2/foo"`).
+* If the module is version v2 or higher, the major version of the module _must_ be included in both the module path in the `go.mod` file (e.g., `module example.com/my/mod/v2`) and the package import path (e.g., `import "example.com/my/mod/v2/mypkg"`).
 * If the module is version v0 or v1, do _not_ include the major version in either the module path or the import path.

 In general, packages with different import paths are different packages.
 For example, `math/rand` is a different package than `crypto/rand`.
 This is also true if different import paths are due to different major versions appearing in the import path.
-Thus `example.com/my/mod/foo` is a different package than `example.com/my/mod/v2/foo`, and both may be imported in a single build, which among other benefits helps with diamond dependency problems and also allows a v1 module to be implemented in terms of its v2 replacement or vice versa.
+Thus `example.com/my/mod/mypkg` is a different package than `example.com/my/mod/v2/mypkg`, and both may be imported in a single build, which among other benefits helps with diamond dependency problems and also allows a v1 module to be implemented in terms of its v2 replacement or vice versa.

-One exception to the rules above is existing code that uses import paths starting with `gopkg.in` (such as `gopkg.in/yaml.v1` and `gopkg.in/yaml.v2`) can continue to use those forms for their module paths and import paths when opting in to modules.

-See the ["Module compatibility and semantic versioning"](https://tip.golang.org/cmd/go/#hdr-Module_compatibility_and_semantic_versioning) section of the tip documentation for more details on semantic import versioning.
+See the ["Module compatibility and semantic versioning"](https://golang.org/cmd/go/#hdr-Module_compatibility_and_semantic_versioning) section of the `go` command documentation for more details on Semantic Import Versioning, and see https://semver.org for more about semantic versioning.

-This section so far has been focused on code that opts in to modules.
+This section so far has been focused on code that has opted in to modules and imports other modules.
 However, putting major versions in import paths for v2+ modules could create incompatibilities with older versions of Go, or with code that has not yet opted in to modules.
+To help with this, there are three important transitional special cases or exceptions to the behavior and rules described above.
+These transitional exceptions will become less important over time as more packages opt in to modules.

+**Three Transitional Exceptions**

+1. **gopkg.in**

+    Existing code that uses import paths starting with `gopkg.in` (such as `gopkg.in/yaml.v1` and `gopkg.in/yaml.v2`) can continue to use those forms for their module paths and import paths even after opting in to modules.

+2. **'+incompatible' when importing non-module v2+ packages**

+    A module can import a v2+ package that has not opted in to modules itself.
+A non-module v2+ package that has a valid v2+ [semver](semver.org) tag will be recorded with an `+incompatible` suffix in the importing module's `go.mod` file.
+The `+incompatible` suffix indicates that even though the v2+ package has a valid v2+ [semver](semver.org) tag such as `v2.0.0`, the v2+ package has not actively opted in to modules and hence that v2+ package is assumed to have _not_ been created with an understanding of the implications of Semantic Import Versioning and how to use major versions in import paths.
+Therefore, when operating in [module mode](https://github.com/golang/go/wiki/Modules#when-do-i-get-old-behavior-vs-new-module-based-behavior), the `go` tool will treat a non-module v2+ package as an (incompatible) extension of the v1 version series of the package and assume the package has no awareness of Semantic Import Versioning, and the `+incompatible` suffix is an indication that the `go` tool is doing so.

+3. **"Minimal module compatibility" when module mode is not enabled**

-To help with this, Go versions 1.9.7+, 1.10.3+ and 1.11 have been [updated](https://go-review.googlesource.com/c/go/+/109340)  so that code built with those releases can properly consume v2+ modules without requiring modification of pre-existing code.
-(When relying on this updated mechanism, a package that has _not_ opted in to modules would _not_ include the major version in the import path for any imported v2+ modules.
-In contrast, a package that _has_ opted in to modules _must_ include the major version in the import path for any imported v2+ modules).
+    To help with backwards compatibility, Go versions 1.9.7+, 1.10.3+ and 1.11 have been updated to make it easier for code built with those releases to be able to properly consume v2+ modules _without_ requiring modification of pre-existing code.
+This behavior is called "minimal module compatibility", and it only takes effect when full [module mode](https://github.com/golang/go/wiki/Modules#when-do-i-get-old-behavior-vs-new-module-based-behavior) is disabled for the `go` tool, such as if such as you have set `GO111MODULE=off` in Go 1.11, or are using Go versions 1.9.7+ or 1.10.3+.
+When relying on this "minimal module compatibility" mechanism in Go 1.9.7+, 1.10.3+ and 1.11, a package that has _not_ opted in to modules would _not_ include the major version in the import path for any imported v2+ modules.
+In contrast, a package that _has_ opted in to modules _must_ include the major version in the import path to import any v2+ modules (in order to properly import the v2+ module when the `go` tool is operating in full module mode with full awareness of Semantic Import Versioning).

 For the exact mechanics required to release a v2+ module, please see the ["Releasing Modules (v2 or Higher)"](https://github.com/golang/go/wiki/Modules#releasing-modules-v2-or-higher) section below.